 Block BayesC (fast_blocks)

-This page explains how JWAS implements block updates for BayesC marker sampling and how the block path changes speed and memory usage.
+This page explains how JWAS implements block updates for marker sampling and how the block path changes speed and memory usage.
 The block BayesC implementation uses a strategy similar to the blocked update scheme described in the BayesR3 paper.
+JWAS keeps the exact sequential block sweep as the default and also provides an explicit approximate parallel mode through independent_blocks=true.
 For detailed non-block vs block memory accounting, see Memory Usage.
 For a real cluster timing benchmark at N=50,000 targeting P=2,000,000 and chain_length=2000, see Benchmark.

 BayesR3 paper (Methods): https://www.nature.com/articles/s42003-022-03624-1